In this post, we will look at the world of the African wild dog. This lean longed legged carnivore is built for speed and endurance.

-This makes speed very important when they feed to avoid the kill being stolen.
+This makes speed especially important when they feed to avoid the kill being stolen.

-A pack of wild dogs is usually able to keep hyenas at bay because some of the dogs concentrate on guard duty while the others feed.
+A pack of wild dogs is normally able to keep hyenas at bay because some of the dogs concentrate on guard duty while the others feed.

 The larger the pack of